-International Equity Underlying Funds-International Core Equity Portfolio, Emerging Markets Core Equity Portfolio, VA International Value Portfolio and VA International Small Portfolio.
+International Equity Underlying Funds-International Core Equity Portfolio, Emerging Markets Core Equity Portfolio, DFA International Real Estate Securities Portfolio, VA International Value Portfolio and VA International Small Portfolio.

 Periodically, the Advisor will review the allocations for the VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio in each Underlying Fund and may adjust allocations to Underlying Funds or may add or remove Underlying Funds in the Portfolios without notice to shareholders.
 To maintain allocation ranges, adjustments may be made by purchasing or selling shares of the Underlying Funds or applying future investments and redemptions by the Portfolios are in proportions necessary to rebalance the investments in the Underlying Funds.
 In addition to other short-term investments, the Portfolios and Underlying Funds may invest in affiliated and unaffiliated registered and unregistered money market funds to manage cash pending investment or to maintain liquidity for the payment of redemptions or other purposes.
 Investments in money market funds may involve a duplication of certain fees and expenses.

 In attempting to respond to adverse market, economic, political, or other considerations, the VA Global Moderate Allocation Portfolio, VA Equity Allocation Portfolio and the Underlying Funds may, from time to time, invest their assets in a temporary defensive manner that is inconsistent with the VA Global Moderate Allocation Portfolio's, VA Equity Allocation Portfolio's or the Underlying Funds' principal investment strategies.
+In these circumstances, the VA Global Moderate Allocation Portfolio, VA Equity Allocation Portfolio, VA Equity Allocation Portfolio, VA Equity Allocation Portfolio and the Underlying Funds' principal investment strategies.
 In these circumstances, the VA Global Moderate Allocation Portfolio, VA Equity Allocation Portfolio or Underlying Funds may be unable to achieve their investment objectives.